Xeo786/Rufaydium-Webdriver/README.md

 ```

 ## Switching Between Window Tabs & Frame

-We Switch Tabs using `Session.SwitchbyTitle(Title)` or `Session.SwitchbyURL(url="")`
+One can Switch tabs using `Session.SwitchbyTitle(Title)` or `Session.SwitchbyURL(url="")`
-but Session remain the same If you check out examples I posted you would easily understand how switching Tab works.
+but Session remains the same If you check out[above examples](https://github.com/Xeo786/Rufaydium-Webdriver#sessionnewtab--sessionnewwindow), I posted you would easily understand how switching Tab works.

-Just like Switch Tabs one can Switch Frames as well and pointer session will remain same.
+Just like Switching tabs, one can Switch to any Frame but the session pointer will remain the same.

 ![alt text](https://i.ibb.co/PW2P9ZG/Rufaydium-Frames-Example.png)

-According to above image we have 1 session having three tabs
+According to the above image, we have 1 session having three tabs

 Example for TAB 1